ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 * If the DOI is not the DNS Registrar, then the proof of ownership needs to be established using some other protocol.
 ACME {{?RFC8555}} is one protocol that would allow an owner of an existing domain name to prove their ownership (but requires they have DNS already setup!)
 There are other ways such as putting a DOI generated TXT record, or web site contents, as championed by entities like Google's Sitemaster and Postmaster protocols.
+{{?I-D.ietf-dnsop-domain-verification-techniques}} describes a few ways ownership or control of a domain can be achieved.

 # Architecture Description  {#sec-arch-desc}

 This section provides an overview of the architecture for outsourcing the authoritative naming service from the HNA to the DOI.
 As a consequence, this prevents HNA to handle the DNS traffic from the Internet associated with the resolution of the Homenet Zone.

+The device assigned zone or user configurable zone to use as the domain to publicly serve hostnames in the home network is called the Public Homenet Zone.
+In this document, "myhome.example" is used as the example for an enduser owned domain configured as Public Homenet Zone.

 More specifically, DNS resolution for the Public Homenet Zone (here myhome.example) from Internet DNSSEC resolvers is handled by the DOI as opposed to the HNA.
-The DOI benefits from a cloud infrastructure while the HNA is dimensioned for home network and as such likely enable to support any load.
+The DOI benefits from a cloud infrastructure while the HNA is dimensioned for home network and as such likely unable to support any load.
 In the case the HNA is a CPE, outsourcing to the DOI protects the home network against DDoS for example.
 Of course the DOI needs to be informed dynamically about the content of myhome.example.
 The description of such a synchronization mechanism is the purpose of this document.